weiserlab/ambuj/stico.md

 ## Vision

 The goal of this project is to develop a framework to manage large-scale deployments of flexible computers (STICORS) that are packed with sensors, processors, energy storage, and human-computer interaction mechanisms, and that can connect wirelessly over long distances.
 These computers will be able to handle a range of advanced computing and communication tasks.
-This framework has the potential to support a wide range of applications, but currently, we are focusing on a platform for near real-time analytics on massive amounts of data collected from the physical world using STICORS computers.
+This framework has the potential to support a wide range of applications, but we are focusing on designing a platform for analytics on massive amounts of data collected (from physical world) using STICORS.

 STICORS is a research project that requires expertise in multiple engineering fields, including electronics, communication, computer science, and materials science.
 At present, the goals of the STICORS project are not yet attainable and will require significant scientific advances, which are the focus of the project.